SillyTavern/SillyTavern-Docs/Usage/API Connections.md

 - These LLM APIs can be run on your PC.
 - They are free to use and have no content filter.
 - installation process can be complex (**SillyTavern dev team does not provide support for this**)
-- require downloading LLM models which can be 10-50GB each.
+- requires separate download of LLM models which can be 10-50GB each.
 - Most models are not as powerful as cloud LLM APIs.

 ### KoboldAI